guangjinzhang/ShoppingWebsite/README.md

 # ShoppingWebsite
-A website designed with java that allowing users to shop online.
+A website designed with java that allowing users to login and online shopping.